bqq100/apcupsd-snmp/README.md

 # What use is this?

 Why might you want such a thing?
 You might have a NAS that you want to monitor a remote UPS.
-In my case I have an APC Back-UPS ES 700 that I use to backup a NAS and some networking kit.
-It used to be that the NAS monitored the UPS directly, but to maximise my internet connectivity I now want the NAS to suhudown immediately, and I want something else to monitor the UPS and gracefull shutdown more and more of the network as teh power declines.
+In my case I have an APC Back-UPS ES 700 that I use to protect a NAS and some networking kit.
+It used to be that the NAS monitored the UPS directly, but to maximise my internet connectivity I now want the NAS to suhudown immediately, and I want something else to monitor the UPS and gracefully shutdown more and more of the network as the power declines.

-In my new monitoring solution I want to run apcupsd on a Raspbery Pi and have tne NAS remotely pick up the UPS status from the pi.
-The NAS usedes NUT (Network UPS Tools) to minitor the UPS (both locally and remotely), but the version of NUT installed is too old to support the apcupsd-ups driver that would allow it to directly monitor the remote apcupsd instance.
-The NAS also supports remote monitoring of SNMP UPSs, and so by geting my pi to serve the UPS data over SNMP I can point the NAS to the pi from it's user interface without having to modify the manufacturer's software.
+In my new monitoring solution I want to run apcupsd on a Raspbery Pi and have tne NAS remotely pick up the UPS status from the Pi.
+The NAS uses NUT (Network UPS Tools) to minitor the UPS (both locally and remotely), but the version of NUT installed is too old to support the apcupsd-ups driver that would allow it to directly monitor the remote apcupsd instance.
+The NAS also supports remote monitoring of SNMP UPSs, and so by geting my Pi to serve the UPS data over SNMP I can point the NAS to the Pi from it's user interface without having to modify the manufacturer's software.

 ## Installation